AdrianVazquezMejia/Aircraft_Landing/README.md

-hi Friends
-This is Experimenting On FreeRTOS with Ubuntu

-install for depedancy
-sudo apt-get install libc6-dev-i386
+# Description

+This is a program written for freeRTOS to a hypotetical aircraft landing.